galaxyproject/training-material/topics/admin/tutorials/heterogeneous-compute/tutorial.md

 >
 >    After the script has run, pulsar will be installed on the remote machines!
 >
 > 2. Log in to the machines and have a look in the `/mnt/pulsar` directory.
 You will see the venv and config directories.
-All the config files created can be perused.
+All the config files created by Ansible can be perused.
 >
 > 3. Run `journalctl -f -u pulsar`
 >
 >    A log will now start scrolling, showing the startup of pulsar.
 You'll notice that it will be initializing and installing conda.
-Once it is complete and listening on the assigned port.
+Once this is completed, Pulsar will be listening on the assigned port.
 >
 {: .hands_on}